Child Support Lawyers in Calgary

 When a marriage breaks up and there are children involved, determining child support is part of the process of divorce.
-We can help evaluate rights and obligations related to child support, and provide child support calculations to clients.
+Our Child Support Lawyers can help evaluate rights and obligations, and provide child support calculations to clients.

 The Federal Child Support Guidelines determine the calculation of child support.
 In most situations, there are three major steps: